 It is important to keep your pet comfortable and healthy during the recovery period following a spay or neuter surgery.

 A note about medication: A long-lasting injection of pain medication is given at the time of surgery.
 Additional pain medications are generally not necessary.
-If your pet experiences discomfort during the days following surgery, please call the clinic at (312) 644-8338 (ext.
-350 or 351).
+If your pet experiences discomfort during the days following surgery, please call the clinic at 312-645-8051 or 312-645-8052.

 - No food is allowed until the morning after the surgery.

-- Provide a normal serving of food and water the next day.
+- Provide a normal serving of water when you arrive home.